Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 A Digital Surface Model (DSM) is an elevation model that contains the heights of objects (such as building heights).
 Usually, ground elevation is also included.
-A model containing only ground level elevation usually defined as a Digital Elevation Model (DEM).
+A model containing only ground level elevation is usually defined as a Digital Elevation Model (DEM).
 There are several ways to create a DSM.
-First, you should make use of an additional algorithm from the command prompt, ***PolyClipData***.
+First, you should make use of an additional algorithm from the command prompt, **PolyClipData**.
 The algorithm is used to separate out certain points from the point cloud.
 Remove **by\_get.shp** from your QGIS project if the layer is loaded.
 Locate yourself in the **LaserData** folder and enter the following command in one line: